A Curated List of 71 Novels About Dogs

 43. 43

-The novel explores themes of courage, loyalty, and the intrinsic connection between humans, animals, and nature.
+The novel explores loyalty, bravery, and healing.
+Max's journey highlights the profound connection between humans and animals, especially war dogs.

 44. 44